patztablook22/patztabot22/README.md

 ## patztabot22

 The Discord bot `patztabot22` is the focal point of the project.
 It represents the "AI persona" (an AI double of `patztablook22`) and facilitates all interaction with the underlying LLM.
+To run the bot, execute `bin/patztabot`, or enqueue (`qsub`) `bin/metacentrum_patztabot` to run it as a Metacentrum job.

 ### Communication